microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/filestoragecontainer.md

 Represents a space where multiple users or a group of users can store files and access them using an application.
 All file system objects in a fileStorageContainer are returned as [driveItem](../resources/driveitem.md) resources.

 **FileStorageContainer** resources have properties that provide data about the fileStorageContainer's status and access setting.
-This includes:
+These properties are:
 * **ContainerType** specifies the application workload that owns or can access all containers of that container type.
 Each container must have only one container type.
 * **Permissions** specifies the role a user is assigned to and the corresponding access privileges.
 * **Status** specifies the current state of the container.
 Containers are created as inactive and require activation.
 Inactive containers are subjected to automatic deletion in 24 hours.